davidsamuelargueta/PowerBIReports/README.md

 # [Olympic Games Data]()
-For this report I focused solely on Canada and the country's perferomance in the Summer and Winter Olympics.
+For this report I decided to use the Olympic Games Data from Kaggle (https://www.kaggle.com/datasets/bhanupratapbiswas/olympic-data) and focused solely on Canada's perferomance in the Summer and Winter Olympics by visualing the amount of medals Canada has won.
 The data set ranges from 2016 to 1904.

 ## Canada Summer Olympics Performance
 ![CanadaOlympicGames - Summer](https://github.com/davidsamuelargueta/PowerBIReports/assets/119771151/197213c0-f242-4136-8b9d-038d8baa9312)